kubespray-offline/kubespray-offline/README.md

 Before download offline files, check and edit configurations in `config.sh`.

+If you don't have container runtime (docker or containerd), install it first.

+* To use Docker CE
-If you don't have docker installed, run `install-docker.sh` to install Docker CE.
+    - run `install-docker.sh` to install Docker CE.
+* To use containerd
+    - run `install-containerd.sh` to install containerd and nerdctl.
+    - Set `docker` environment variable to `/usr/local/bin/nerdctl` in `config.sh`.

 Then, download all files: